dnknth/ldap-ui/README.md

 ### Authentication methods

-The UI always uses a simple `bind` operation to authenticate with the LDAP directory.
-How the `bind` DN is obtained from a given user name depends on a combination of OS environment variables, possibly from a `.env` file:
+The UI authenticates against the directory with a simple `bind`.
+The DN to bind is derived from the user name:

-1. Search anonymously by some attribute.
-By default this is `uid` (overridable via `LOGIN_ATTR`, e.g. `LOGIN_ATTR=cn`).
-The directory must grant anonymous read access to the search attribute within the search base.
-To avoid that, use `BIND_PATTERN` (item 2).
+1. Search anonymously by an attribute (`uid` by default, overridable via `LOGIN_ATTR`).
+The directory must grant anonymous read access to that attribute; to avoid that, use `BIND_PATTERN` (item 2).
 2. If `BIND_PATTERN` is set, no search is performed. `BIND_PATTERN=%s` requires a full DN (e.g. login `cn=admin,dc=example,dc=org`); `BIND_PATTERN=%s,dc=example,dc=org` allows `cn=admin`; `BIND_PATTERN=cn=%s,dc=example,dc=org` allows `admin`.

-Before any of the above happens, the backend opens its *first* LDAP connection anonymously by default.
-Some directories reject anonymous binds outright rather than merely restricting what they can read - for example FreeIPA, once anonymous access is disabled (`nsslapd-allow-anonymous-access: off`).
-On such a directory every request fails before the user's credentials are tried.
+By default the backend opens its first connection anonymously.
+On directories that reject anonymous binds outright (e.g. FreeIPA with `nsslapd-allow-anonymous-access: off`) every request fails before the user's credentials are tried.

-Set `BIND_AS_USER=true` together with `BIND_PATTERN` to derive the user's DN before connecting and bind that initial connection directly with the credentials submitted in the login form.
-No service account is needed:
+`BIND_AS_USER=true` combined with `BIND_PATTERN` derives the user's DN before connecting and binds the initial connection with the submitted credentials - no service account is needed:

 ```shell
 LDAP_URL=ldap://freeipa.example.org:389